 #3 Frozen grapes as a healthy snack

-They are sweet enough to still be delicious when frozen and our tongues have a harder time tasting sweetness.
-They are flavorful and inexpensive – and MUCH less work than making homemade popsicles.
-They are light and cooling when real ice cream would be too rich and yet pack more nutrients than chewing on ice chips.
+They are sweet enough to still be delicious when frozen.
+They are flavorful and inexpensive.
+And they’re much less work than homemade popsicles.
+Light and cooling, they pack more nutrients than chewing on ice chips.

-You freeze them following the procedure I explained above.
-In addition, grapes (as well as other frozen berries) make a great ice cube substitute to cool any beverages or drinks.
-So even plain water receives a major upgrade with frozen fruit – and it might just be the way to get your kids to drink plenty of fluids in hot weather… 😉
+What’s more, they make a great ice cube substitute to cool any beverages or drinks.
+So even plain water receives a major upgrade with frozen fruit… – And it might just be the way to get your kids to drink plenty of fluids in hot weather.

-Of course, you can buy frozen diced onions.
+Sure, you can buy frozen diced onions.
 But at least over here in Europe, packages ridiculously small and expensive.
 I’m so glad Pinterest introduced me to the concept of making frozen chopped onions at home.
-It doesn’t take much more effort than your regular onion dicing food prep but you’ll reap the benefits for months every single time you need to cook.
+It doesn’t take much more effort but you’ll reap the benefits for months.

-Instead of peeling and chopping just one onion, why not work through the entire pack?
-That way, you need to maneuver those peels into your trash only once instead of losing a piece of peel on your way every single time.
-Also, clean up of cutting boards and other equipment is only happening once.
+Instead of peeling and chopping just one onion, why not work through the entire bag?
+Clean up of cutting boards and other equipment is only happening once.